mckraken/mckrakens-musings/docs/workstation_configuration/set_up_mkdocs.md

 7. Run `pymarkdownlnt -c .pymarkdown-linting-cfg.json scan --recurse docs` (referencing the correct path to the linting configuration file) or `make lint` to lint the markdown, and make changes where necessary.

     !!!info
-        Details for Markdown rules can be found [here](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).
+        Details for Markdown rules can be found [in the documentation](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).
 If rules need to be ignored, update the linting configuration file.

 8. Run `mkdocs serve` or `make serve` to run the mkdocs site locally and confirm the changes.
 9. Push your changes to your branch on Github.